Knowledge Hypergraphs: Prediction Beyond Binary Relations: Related Work

-\textbf{Knowledge hypergraph completion.} Soft-rule models~\citep{richardson2006markov, de2007problog, kazemi2014relational} can easily handle variable arity relations and have the advantage of being interpretable.
-However, they have a limited learning capacity and can only learn a subset of patterns~\citep{nickel2016review}.
-Embedding-based methods are more powerful than soft-rule approaches. \citet{guan2019link} proposed an embedding-based method based on the star-to-clique approach which its caveats are discussed. m-TransH~\citep{m-TransH} extends TransH~\citep{TransH} to knowledge hypergraph completion. \citet{kazemi2018simple} prove that TransH and consequently m-TransH are not fully expressive and have restrictions in modeling relations.
-In contrast, our embedding-based proposed models are fully expressive and outperform m-TransH.
+\paragraph{Knowledge hypergraph completion.} Soft-rule models~\cite{de2007problog,kazemi2014relational} can easily handle variable arity relations and have the advantage of being interpretable.
+However, they can only learn a subset of patterns~\cite{nickel2016review}. \citeauthor{guan2019link} (\citeyear{guan2019link}) propose an embedding-based method based on the star-to-clique approach.
+The caveats of this approach are discussed earlier. m-TransH~\cite{m-TransH} extends TransH~\cite{TransH} to knowledge hypergraph completion. \citeauthor{kazemi2018simple} (\citeyear{kazemi2018simple}) prove that TransH, and consequently m-TransH, are not fully expressive and have restrictions in modeling relations.
+In contrast, we prove that our proposed models are fully expressive.

-\textbf{Learning on hypergraphs.} Hypergraph learning has been employed to model high-order correlations among data in many tasks, such as in video object segmentation~\citep{huang2009video} and in modeling image relationships and image ranking~\citep{huang2010image}.
-There is also a line of work extending graph neural networks to hypergraph neural networks~\citep{HGNN} and hypergraph convolution networks~\citep{HGCN}.
-On the other hand, these models are designed for undirected hypergraphs, with edges that are not labeled (no relations), while knowledge hypergraphs are directed and labeled.
+\paragraph{Learning on hypergraphs.} Hypergraph learning has been employed to model high-order correlations among data in many tasks, such as in video object segmentation~\cite{huang2009video} and in modeling image relationships and image ranking~\cite{huang2010image}.
+There is also a line of work extending graph neural networks to hypergraph neural networks~\cite{HGNN} and hypergraph convolution networks~\cite{HGCN}.
+These models are designed for undirected hypergraphs, with edges that are not labeled (no relations), while knowledge hypergraphs are directed and labeled graphs.
 As there is no clear or easy way of extending these models to our knowledge hypergraph setting, we do not consider them as baselines for our experiments.